-Because Go's math/rand is a deterministic pseudo-random number generator.
-Similar to many others, it uses a source, called a Seed.
-This Seed is solely responsible for the randomness of the deterministic pseudo-random number generator.
-If it is known or predictable, the same will happen to generated number sequence.
+Because Go's math/rand is a deterministic pseudo-random number generator like many others they use a source, called a Seed.
+This Seed is solely responsible for the randomness of the deterministic pseudo-random number generator -- if it is known or predictable, the same will happen to generated number sequence.

-We could "fix" this example quite easily by using the math/rand Seed function, getting the expected five different values for each program execution.
-But because we're on Cryptographic Practices section, we should follow to Go's crypto/rand package.
+We could "fix" this example quite easily by using the math/rand seed function getting the expected five different values for each program execution, but because we're on Cryptographic Practices section we should follow to Go's crypto/rand package.

 '''

 package main

-import "fmt"
+import "fmt" import

-import "math/big"
+"math/big" import

-import "crypto/rand"
+"crypto/rand"

 func main() {

-rand, err := rand.Int(rand.Reader, big.NewInt(1984))
+rand, err := rand.Int(rand.Reader, big.NewInt(1984)) if err !=

-if err != nil {
+nil { panic(err)

-panic(err)

 }

 fmt.Printf("Random Number: %d\n", rand)

 }

 '''

-You may notice that running crypto/rand is slower than math/rand, but this is expected since the fastest algorithm isn't always the safest.
-Crypto's rand is also safer to implement.
-An example of this is the fact that you CANNOT seed crypto/rand, since the library uses OS-randomness for this, preventing developer misuse.
+You may notice that running crypto/rand is slower than math/rand but this is expected: the fastest algorithm isn't always the safest.
+Crypto's rand is also safer to implement; an example of this, is the fact that you CANNOT seed crypto/rand, the library uses OSrandomness for this, preventing developer misuse.

-'''

-$ for i in {1..5}; do go run rand-safe.go; done
+\$ for i in {1..5}; do go run rand-safe.go; done

 Random Number: 277

 Random Number: 1572

 Random Number: 1793

 Random Number: 1328

 Random Number: 1378

-'''

-If you're curious about how this can be exploited just think what happens if your application creates a default password on user signup, by computing the hash of a pseudo-random number generated with Go's math/rand, as shown in the first example.
+If you're curious about how this can be exploited just think what happens if your application creates a default password on user signup, by computing the hash of a pseudo-random number generated with Go's math/rand as shown in the first example?